Fountain Place: In popular culture

 In seasons 10–14 of Dallas, exterior shots of the building were used for the offices of Bobby Ewing's Petro Group Dallas, which later became Ewing Oil.

 The building can be seen in some scenes in the 1987 science fiction movie RoboCop.

 The building's dancing fountains were used for scenes in the movie Blank Check.

 Exterior shots of the building are seen in the USA Network TV series Queen of the South.

 AMLI Fountain Place

 AMLI Fountain Place is a 562 ft.
 (171 m) residential skyscraper that neighbors Fountain Place.
 It was designed by architecture firm Page.
 In 2019 it was under construction, and had been projected to be completed in 2020.
 The project was first proposed in 2016, to remove the parking space on Fountain Place's west side.
 The project will also be the first project since the proposed Ross Perot Tower to occupy the parking lot.
 The original design called for twin buildings of Fountain Place, however because of the oil crisis/decline, the twin was never built.
 The twin building was projected to be built parallel to the parking lot.

 AMLI Fountain Place has brought in 367 apartments that rise 46 stories.
-AMLI Fountain Place also uses the same glass of its sibling.